 Capital One (COF) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the credit card issuer and bank had gained 11.61% over the past month.
-This has outpaced the Finance sector's gain of 5.46% and the S&P 500's loss of 0.53% in that time.
+Coming into today, shares of the credit card issuer and bank had gained 16.98% in the past month.
+In that same time, the Finance sector gained 6%, while the S&P 500 lost 0.11%.

 Wall Street will be looking for positivity from COF as it approaches its next earnings report date.
-On that day, COF is projected to report earnings of $3.58 per share, which would represent year-over-year growth of 218.54%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.95 billion, down 4.07% from the year-ago period.
+The company is expected to report EPS of $3.58, up 218.54% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $6.95 billion, down 4.07% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $12.09 per share and revenue of $28.48 billion, which would represent changes of +132.95% and -0.15%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.14 per share and revenue of $28.49 billion.
+These totals would mark changes of +133.91% and -0.13%, respectively, from last year.

-Any recent changes to analyst estimates for COF should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for COF.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 8.99% higher.
-COF currently has a Zacks Rank of #1 (Strong Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.51% higher.
+COF is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, COF is currently trading at a Forward P/E ratio of 9.87.
-For comparison, its industry has an average Forward P/E of 9.45, which means COF is trading at a premium to the group.
+Valuation is also important, so investors should note that COF has a Forward P/E ratio of 10.33 right now.
+Its industry sports an average Forward P/E of 9.97, so we one might conclude that COF is trading at a premium comparatively.

-Meanwhile, COF's PEG ratio is currently 0.67.
+Also, we should mention that COF has a PEG ratio of 0.7.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Financial - Consumer Loans industry currently had an average PEG ratio of 0.73 as of yesterday's close.
+The Financial - Consumer Loans was holding an average PEG ratio of 0.78 at yesterday's closing price.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report